urbanjost/M_time/README.md

 In addition to conventional Civilian Calendar dates, the module supports the ISO-8601 standard.

-Both a procedural and OOP (Object Oriented Programming) interface are provided.
+Procedural, Functional, and OOP (Object Oriented Programming) interfaces are provided.

 Each routine is accompanied by a man(1) page which includes a sample program for that procedure.
 An HTML manual, the source, and example